What You'll Learn

 What can go wrong with multiple medications?

 The risk in combining medications is that they may interact in a way that increases uncomfortable or harmful side effects.
-For instance, explains Dr. Ron Steingard, a child and adolescent psychiatrist at the Child Mind Institute, you can get overlapping side effects.
+For instance, explains Ron Steingard, MD, a child and adolescent psychiatrist, you can get overlapping side effects.
 If one medication causes mild sedation and the second does the same thing, the result can be so much sedation that the child isn’t herself and can’t stay awake.